danou0301/fly-chat/README.md

 Server-Client App !

-A Chat App who you can chat and send files between clients, connected on the server.
+A Chat App, you can chat and send files between clients, connected on the server.

 Default settings: